adwinmbd/ptvue-labs/README.md

-# petite-vue-projects
+# Petite Vue Labs
-Simple projects using Petite Vue.js
+A collection of simple projects using Petite Vue.js.

+This repository contains the following examples projects :

+* Todo app CRUD